 Unlike some towns, Knippa isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Knippa are a mix of both white- and blue-collar jobs.
 Overall, Knippa is a town of service providers, construction workers and builders, and sales and office workers.
 There are especially a lot of people living in Knippa who work in sales jobs (18.92%), personal care services (14.76%), and healthcare (9.03%).

-The percentage of adults in Knippa with college degrees is slightly lower than the national average of 21.84% for all communities.
-16.41% of adults in Knippa have a bachelor's degree or advanced degree.
+The citizens of Knippa are slightly less educated than the national average of 21.84% for the average city or town: 16.41% of adults in Knippa have a bachelor's degree or advanced degree

 The per capita income in Knippa in 2022 was $25,860, which is lower middle income relative to Texas and the nation.
 This equates to an annual income of $103,440 for a family of four.
 However, Knippa contains both very wealthy and poor people as well.